 - Subjects' age, sex, health, race/ethnic background

 - Size of study

 - Nature of nutrient substance studied

 - Range of intakes

 - Duration of intakes

-- Intakes from background diet and those from (as applicable) food, supplements, and water

-$[]8$ The term "adverse sequelae" is used in FAO/WHO (2006) (p.30).
+^{8} The term "adverse sequelae" is used in FAO/WHO (2006)1) (p.30).

-- Intake assessment method (s) - · Endpoints investigated - Relationship between intake and response (i.e. adverse health effect) - Nature of critical adverse health effect (validation and quality criteria for the selected endpoint, i.e. biomarker of effect or clinically observable effect) - Effect size (relationship with intake, subpopulations (infants, children, pregnant women, lactating women, and elderly), and other factors) - Confounders (e.g. use of medications) and effect modifiers (e.g. susceptibility) - Study design (RCT, cohort study, case-control study, etc.) - Category $(1 \sim 7)$ of the assessed effect in humans. - Scientific standard of the study (Category A ~ C)
+- Intakes from background diet and those from (as applicable) food, supplements, and water - Intake assessment method(s) - Endpoints investigated - Relationship between intake and response (i.e. adverse health effect) - Nature of critical adverse health effect (validation and quality criteria for the selected endpoint, i.e. biomarker of effect or clinically observable effect) - Effect size (relationship with intake, subpopulations (infants, children, pregnant women, lactating women, and elderly), and other factors) - Confounders (e.g. use of medications) and effect modifiers (e.g. susceptibility) - Study design (RCT, cohort study, case-control study, etc.) - Category $(1 \sim 7)$ of the assessed effect in humans. - Scientific standard of the study (Category $A \sim C$)

-The studies summarized in the evidence table should be categorized into the following $A \sim C$ on the basis of its study design and quality^{%9}.
+The studies summarized in the evidence table should be categorized into the following $A \sim C$ on the basis of its study design and quality^{9}.